Diet after Whipple Procedure

 Is there a specialized diet recommended for people who have had the Whipple procedure for pancreatic cancer?

-General diet recommendations after this surgery are:
+General diet recommendations after this surgery include:

 - Eat 5-6 small, frequent meals during the day to ensure adequate nutrition